Seathwaite Fell: Ascents

-The fell is invariably climbed from Seathwaite, taking the bridleway from Stockley Bridge which goes to Styhead Tarn for a kilometre, passing the waterfall of Taylorgill Force, before striking south westerly over rocky terrain to reach the cairned northern summit.
+The fell is most frequently climbed from Seathwaite, taking the bridleway from Stockley Bridge which goes to Styhead Tarn for a kilometre, passing the waterfall of Taylorgill Force, before striking south westerly over rocky terrain to reach the cairned northern summit.
 A ridge path works its way south from here although it bypasses both Great Slack and the south top and a short detour is needed to reach them.
 An alternative is to make for Sprinkling Tarn from either Esk Hause or Sty Head and then work back along the ridge.

 Popular culture

 Auntie Mabel and Pippin visit Seathwaite Fell in the second episode of the third series of Come Outside, as they learnt about how graphite was discovered and how pencils are made.